bhavleen-singh-au7/caringAunt/README.md

 ## Brief About of Project

-First of all our project is gender-specific, will beneficial for females, once the user signed up with our website from their onwards tracking of there periods is not a mess anymore for them.
+First of all this project is gender-specific, will beneficial for females, once the user signed up with this website from their onwards tracking of there periods is not a mess anymore for them.

 We'll be giving each and every single details of their menstrual cycle details on their phone via **Text Messages**.